Jesus at the Right Time (Galatians 4:1-7)

 Today’s story is rooted in a time in which growing up had great significance in society, religion, and the law.

-For instance, in Judaism a boy passed from adolescence to manhood shortly after his twelfth birthday, at which time he became “a son of the law.”
+In Judaism, a boy transitions from adolescence to manhood shortly after his twelfth birthday, becoming "a son of the law."

-In the Greek world the minor came of age later, at about eighteen, but there was the same emphasis on an entering into full responsibility as an adult.
-At this age, at the festival of the Apatouria, the child passed from the care of his father to the care of the state and was responsible to it.
+In ancient Greece, individuals reached adulthood around eighteen, similar to other cultures, and were expected to take on full adult responsibilities.
+At this age, at the festival of the Apaturia, the child passed from the care of his father to the care of the state and was responsible to it.

 Roman society was different.
 In Roman society, the father decided when a child would become an adult.
 Every year, on March 17, Romans held a festival called the Liberalia.
-At this feast, if the father thought his son was ready, he would be formally adopted by the father as his acknowledged son and heir.
+At this feast, if the father believed his son was ready, he would officially adopt him as his recognized son and heir.
 He would receive new clothes, called toga virilis.
 After this ceremony, the son was considered to have come of age.
 He had new rights, new responsibilities.
 You can imagine the kids wondering as March 17 approached if this would be the year they would become adults.

 Paul’s about to paint a word picture of our relationship with God using the concept of growing up – passing from a period of childhood to adulthood in the eyes of God.